GLiUMN/MergentProcessing/README.md

 </details>

-## Step 0 Match companies with compustat
+## Step 0 Match Companies with Compustat
 Before we get into the tax reconciliation tables, we need to match the corporations in Mergent database with the corporations in Compustat.
 To do this, we have:
 1. Match corporations with Compustat by CIK, CONM, CONML variables.
 2. Extract CIK numbers from the first or second page of the 10K files and match the corporations using CIK.